highlightjs/highlightjs-tsql/README.md

 ## Usage

-Simply include the [highlight.js](https://github.com/highlightjs/highlight.js) library in your webpage, then load this module.
+Simply include the [highlight.js](https://github.com/highlightjs/highlight.js) library in your webpage, then add this module.

+### npm package

+This module is hosted on npmjs.org as [highlight.js-tsql](https://www.npmjs.com/package/highlight.js-tsql).

 ### Static website or simple usage